akds/DecoderTCR/README.md

 ## What's new in V0.3

-- **New V0.3 models on the ESMC backbone and an updated masking strategy.** DecoderTCR-ESMC at 300M, 600M, and 6B.
+- **New V0.3 models on the ESMC backbone and an updated masking strategy.** DecoderTCR-ESMC models at 300M, 600M, and 6B parameters.
   `DecoderTCR-ESMC_600M` is the default model and runs on common GPUs (≤24 GB).
 300M is lighter, and 6B is a larger variant for 80 GB GPUs (see the note below).
 - **A comprehensive evaluation across different TCR recognition tasks.** Four benchmarks